ampproject/amphtml/extensions/amp-access/0.1/iframe-api/README.md

 ## Authorize method

-The `authize` method checks whether the user should be able to access this document.
+The `authorize` method checks whether the user should be able to access this document.
 It's expected to be in the following format:

 ```
 {